ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 The information provided by the DM to the HNA is retrieved by the HNA with an AXFR exchange {{!RFC1034}}.
 AXFR enables the response to contain any type of RRsets.
-The response might be extended in the future if additional information will be needed.
-Alternatively, the information provided by the HNA to the DM is pushed by the HNA via a DNS update exchange {{?RFC2136}}.

 To retrieve the necessary information to build the Public Homenet Zone, the HNA MUST send a DNS request of type AXFR associated with the Registered Homenet Domain.
 The DM MUST respond with a zone template.